CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 I drove every day, through forests sublime,

-Then one day this new girl appears.
+Then one day this new girl appeared.

-I took her to school,
+I took her to school, on time as a rule,

 And my life lost its troubles and fears.